1platform/onebe/docs/modules/DB_Mongo_ObservablePlugin.md

 ▸ (`err?`): `void`

-The definition of the next hook function.
+Type definition for the function used to call the next available hook (callback).

 ##### Parameters